SarojKumarJena/amazon-connect-phone-number-blocking-with-dynamodb/README.md

 ✔️ Execution role with DynamoDB and CloudWatch permissions

-✔️ Use the provided Lambda code from
+✔️ Use the provided Lambda code from <a href="https://github.com/SarojKumarJena/amazon-connect-phone-number-blocking-with-dynamodb/blob/main/lambda-to-communicate-with-dynamodb.py"> here </a>